richarvey/nginx-php-fpm/README.md

 ## Introduction
 This is a Dockerfile to build a container image for nginx and php-fpm, with the ability to pull website code from git.
-The container also has the ability to update templated files with vaiables passed to docker in order to update your settings.
+The container also has the ability to update templated files with variables passed to docker in order to update your settings.
+There is also support for lets encrypt SSL support.

 ### Git repository
 The source files for this project can be found here: [https://github.com/ngineered/nginx-php-fpm](https://github.com/ngineered/nginx-php-fpm)